Home / Guides / Embracing Hybrid Work – The New Standard for Businesses

 The Hybrid Working Model Explained

 Workspace operators have seen a direct pivot away from the city centre with London, Manchester and Birmingham feeling the biggest impact on their local economies.
-Various surveys indicate businesses said that flexible working has empowered their company to be on average a 91% more productive without the need for an office, which begs the question why should we rush to return to the traditional 9 to 5 working day?
+Various surveys indicate that businesses said that flexible working has empowered their company to be, on average, 91% more productive without the need for an office, which begs the question: Why should we rush to return to the traditional 9 to 5 working day?
 Enter the hybrid working model.

 There have been some notable highlights from the great home experiment, some positive and some negative.
 In the following post, we seek to address some of the key points raised by business owners.